mirror-shades/popaman/README.md

 - [x] add support for installing binaries from URLS
 - [x] add 7zip dependency on install

+- [ ] fix bug with relative paths
-- [ ] add support for installing from compressed files
+- [ ] add native support for installing from compressed files
 - [ ] add edge cases and negative tests to test script